 In a nutshell, a financial advisor helps people manage their money.
 Typically, there is an investing component to their services, but not always.
 Some financial advisors, often accountants or lawyers who specialize in trusts and estates, are wealth managers.
 One of their primary functions is protecting client wealth from the IRS.
 Other financial advisors are called money managers or investment advisors.
-They often have business school or finance backgrounds and could have worked for an investment bank, hedge fund or brokerage.
-And then there are financial advisors who bill themselves as financial planners.
+And then there are financial advisors who specialize in financial planning.
 Generally, their emphasis is on educating clients and providing risk management, cash flow analysis, retirement planning, education planning, investing and more.
 To find a financial advisor who serves your area, try using SmartAsset’s free matching tool.

 What Is a Financial Advisor?

-Unlike lawyers who have to go to law school and pass the bar or doctors who have to go to medical school and pass their boards, financial advisors have no special requirements.
+Unlike lawyers who have to go to law school and pass the bar or doctors who have to go to medical school and pass their boards, financial advisors have no specific special requirements.
 Indeed, someone who has no training can call themselves a financial advisor but they obviously wouldn’t be qualified to give you financial advice.